Vehicles with over 15 years of usage will have to be scrapped leading to an increase in the city’s metal waste.

 Bengaluru: The new vehicle scrappage tries to hit a home run from the environmental perspective, but gets caught next to a pile of waste.

-With the introduction of the Voluntary Vehicle Scrappage Policy in Union Budget 2021, vehicles with over 15 years of usage will have to be scrapped.
+With the Voluntary Vehicle Scrappage Policy introduction in Union Budget 2021, vehicles with over 15 years of usage will have to be scrapped.
 Although this will help in reducing pollution, scrapping vehicles will increase the metal waste in the country.
 Bengaluru has recycling plants only for Construction and Demolition (C&D) waste management.
 The policy will require an increase in the number of recycling plants in the city.

 In 2017, Bengaluru had 68 lakh registered vehicles.
 V P Ikkeri, Transport Commissioner of Karnataka, said the number had increased to 80 lakh in 2018.
 Even if just ten percent of the vehicles are scrapped, they will add a massive amount to the existing metallic waste of the city.